 Agender: Refers to a person who does not identify with any gender.

 Asexual: Refers to an individual who does not experience sexual attraction.
-There is considerable diversity among the asexual community; each asexual person experiences things like relationships, attraction, and arousal somewhat differently.
+Each asexual person experiences relationships, attraction, and arousal differently.
 Asexuality is distinct from celibacy or sexual abstinence, which are chosen behaviors, in that asexuality is a sexual orientation that does not necessarily entail either of those behaviors.
+Sometimes abbreviated as ace.

-Assumed gender: The gender others assume an individual to be based on the sex they are assigned at birth, as well as apparent gender markers such as physical build, voice, clothes, and hair.
+Assumed Gender: The gender others assume an individual to be based on the sex and gender they are assigned at birth, as well as apparent societal gender markers and expectations, such as physical attributes and expressed characteristics.

-Biological sex: Refers to anatomical, physiological, genetic, or physical attributes that determine if a person is male, female, or intersex.
-These include genitalia, gonads, hormone levels, hormone receptors, chromosomes, genes, and secondary sex characteristics.
-Sex is often confused or interchanged with gender, which involves personal identity and social factors, and is not determined by biological sex.
+Biological Sex: Refers to anatomical, physiological, genetic, or physical attributes that determine if a person is male, female, or intersex.
+These include both primary and secondary sex characteristics, including genitalia, gonads, hormone levels, hormone receptors, chromosomes, and genes.
+Often also referred to as “sex,” “physical sex,” “anatomical sex,” or specifically as “sex assigned at birth.”
+Sex is often conflated or interchanged with gender, which is more social than biological, and involves personal identity factors as well.

-Bisexual: Refers to an individual who has the capacity for attraction—sexually, romantically, emotionally, or otherwise—to people with the same, and to people with a different, gender and/or gender identity as themselves.
-People who identify as bisexual need not have had equal experience—or equal levels of attraction—with people across genders, nor any experience at all: it is merely attraction and self-identification that determine orientation.
-Bisexuality, as it is frequently used today, can act as an umbrella term that encapsulates many identities such as pansexual.
+Bisexual: Refers to an individual who has the capacity for attraction—sexually, romantically, emotionally, or otherwise—to people with the same, and to people with different, genders and/or gender identities as themselves.
+People who identify as bisexual need not have had equal experience—or equal levels of attraction—with people across genders, nor any experience at all: it is attraction and self-identification that determine orientation.
 Sometimes referred to as bi or bi+.

 Cisgender: Refers to an individual whose gender identity aligns with the one typically associated with the sex assigned to them at birth.